 NAME

-alpm-files - File format for listing files and directories contained in an alpm-package.
+alpm-db-files - File format for listing files, directories and backup metadata contained in an installed alpm-package.

 DESCRIPTION

-Such files are named files and are located in alpm-repo-database files as well as libalpm databases structures.
-They are created by package repository management software (such as dbscripts [1]).
-Package management software (e.g. pacman) uses them to list and query the paths of directories and files contained in a package file.
+Such files are named files and are located in alpm-db structures.
+They are created by package management software (e.g. pacman) from the contents of alpm-package files (for the backup functionality with the help of PKGINFO).
+Package management software uses them to list and query the paths of directories and files contained in a package file and to track the state of files that should be backed up in case they are changed on the target system.

 General Format

-All subsequent lines are interpreted as section entries, one per line, sorted in lexical order.
-Each section entry represents either a single file or directory path.
+Each value in this section represents either a single file or directory path.
 The following formatting rules apply to the paths:

-• All paths are relative to the system root (i.e., /usr/bin/foo is represented as usr/bin/foo).
+All file paths must be relative to the system root (i.e., /usr/bin/foo is represented as usr/bin/foo)

 EXAMPLES

-The following is an example of a alpm-files file for a package named foo:
+The following is an example of an alpm-db-files file for a package named foo:

 %FILES%